Time Zones in Jordan

 does Jordan use daylight saving time?

 The international dialing code for Jordan is +962.
-If you are calling a business, hotel, or mobile number in Jordan from abroad, you begin with +962 before the local number, which is especially useful for travel arrangements, supplier calls, and customer support contact.
+If you are calling a Jordanian mobile or landline number from abroad, you start with +962 before the local number.